zergote/serverless-backend-ddd/README.md

 ## API Usage Important Note

 ⚠️ **Important**: When making GET requests to the API endpoints, do not include a request body.
 AWS Lambda will reject requests that include a body with GET methods.
-Use query parameters or URL parameters instead.

 ## Database Evolution